enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-a-client.md

 ---
 sidebar_position: 3
-title: Connecting Claude
+title: Connecting a client
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Connecting Claude
+# Connecting a client

-This guide covers three ways to point Claude at the Enterspeed Query MCP Server:

-1. **Claude Code CLI** — one command, developer workstation.
-2. **Claude Desktop** — point-and-click, good for demos.
-3. **Anthropic Messages API (C#)** — for production applications.
+The Enterspeed Query MCP Server speaks plain MCP Streamable HTTP, so any MCP-capable client can use it.
+This page covers the four most common integrations; the pattern (MCP URL + `x-api-key` header) is identical for every other MCP client — see [Other MCP clients](#other-mcp-clients) at the bottom.

 Prerequisites are the same in every case: